paulovieira/hapi-auth-dummy/readme.md

 curl http://localhost:8000/required-auth-multiple?token=20-peter --header 'x-token: 24-peter'
 ```
 In the route handler we can use `request.auth.strategy` to check which strategy has been used to authenticate the request.

+## 'required' mode vs 'try' mode

+With 'required' mode, we *only* reach the route handler if the request is authenticated (that is, if we call `reply.continue` in the `authenticate` function).
+This mode should be used for API endpoints with private data, for instance.

+With 'try' mode we *always* reach the handler, even if the authentication failed.
+In the handler we can always verify if the request was authenticated using `request.auth.isAuthenticated` (we can always call `reply(boomErr)` from the handler, which would then be equivalent to using the 'required' mode).
+This mode should be used for pages that have a private component, but that
+should also be publicly accessible.
+Example: a public web page with a 'hello john' message in the top-right corner.